-Tour to Sanahin* Monastery which is within the limits of Alaverdi city and Haghpat is to the north-east of it, in the village of the same name.
-Standing on a high plateau, amidst low structures, they raise sharp against the background of steep forest-grown slopes.
-The ensembles are complemented by small churches built near them.
-Among them :churches and chapels, four annexes, sepulchers, bell-towers, the building of the Academy, book depositories, refectories, galleries, bridges and other monumental structures.
-Lunch in Dilijan then explore surroundings city and historical monuments of the area.
-Wander in the art street of Sharambeyan, chat with the carpenter and pottery master, see them at work and choose one lovely souvenir from there.
-Our next stop is at Lake Sevan famous for its emerald water and delicious fish.
-This mountainous lake covers approximately 5% of Armenia’s surface area and is 2000 meters/2187 yards above sea level.
+An exciting day ahead as we tour Sanahin* Monastery.
+Standing on a high plateau, amidst low structures, the monastery raises sharp against the background of steep forest-grown slopes.
+The ensembles are complemented by small nearby churches and chapels.
+Also present are four annexes, sepulchers, bell-towers, the building of the Academy, book depositories, refectories, galleries, bridges and other monumental structures.
+Lunch in Dilijan, then explore the surroundings city and historical monuments of the area.
+Wander in the art street of Sharambeyan, chat with the carpenter and pottery masters, see them at work and choose one lovely souvenir.
+Our next stop is at Lake Sevan, famous for its emerald water and delicious fish.
+This mountainous lake covers approximately 5 per cent of Armenia’s surface area and is 2000 meters above sea level.

 Overnight: Bohemian Resort or Best Western Paradise Hotel, Lake Sevan (1 night) (B, L)

-The first stop is Noraduz cemetery of cross stones (khachkars).
-Proceed to Noravank by Selim pass, on the way visiting Selim Caravanserai, situated in the Selim (Sulema) mountain pass, 2410 m above the sea level, on the old road that connected historical Gegharkunik with Vayots Dzor.
-According to the two building inscriptions (one of which is in Arabic) the caravanserai was built in 1332 by Prince Orbelyan Chesar.
-The tour culminates with a visit to the 12th century Monastery of Noravank set in a canyon rich with rare flora.
-Visit Bird's Cavern where the world's oldest shoe was found.
-Lunch in Noravank.
-We take an excursion to Khor Virap Monastery, one of the most popular tourist destinations in Armenia.
+Our first stop today is Noraduz cemetery of cross stones (khachkars).
+We then journey to Noravank.
+En route, visit Selim Caravanserai, situated in the Selim (Sulema) mountain pass, 2410 meters above sea level on the old road that connected historical Gegharkunik with Vayots Dzor.
+According to the two building inscriptions (one of which is in Arabic), the caravanserai was built in 1332 by Prince Orbelyan Chesar.
+The tour culminates with a visit to the 12th century Monastery of Noravank, set in a canyon rich with rare flora.
+Visit Bird's Cavern, where the world's oldest shoe was found.
+After our lunch break in Noravank, we take an excursion to Khor Virap Monastery, one of the most popular tourist destinations in Armenia.
 Its location, near the closest point to Mount Ararat within Armenia, offers a spectacular view of the mountain, the national symbol of Armenia.
-It is also significant as being the place of Gregory the Illuminator's 13 years imprisonment, after which Gregory made Armenia the first country to adopt Christianity as its official religion in the year 301.
+It is also significant as being the place of Gregory the Illuminator's 13-year imprisonment, after which Gregory made Armenia the first country to adopt Christianity as its official religion in the year 301.

-We explore Armenia’s capital visiting the National Museum of Armenian History and the Matenadaran, followed by an excursion to the Cathedral and churches of Echmiatsin and the Archaeological Site of Zvartnots* that graphically illustrate the evolution and development of the Armenian central-domed cross-hall type of churches, which exerted a profound influence on architectural and artistic development in the region.
-Time to visit the Monastery of Geghard and the Upper Azat Valley*, which contains a number of churches and tombs, most of them cut into the rock that illustrate the zenith of Armenian medieval architecture.
+We explore Armenia’s capital, visiting the National Museum of Armenian History and the Matenadaran, followed by an excursion to the Cathedral and churches of Echmiatsin and the Archaeological Site of Zvartnots* that graphically illustrate the evolution and development of the Armenian central-domed cross-hall type of churches, which exerted a profound influence on architectural and artistic development in the region.
+Next explore the Monastery of Geghard and the Upper Azat Valley*, which contains a number of churches and tombs, most of them cut into the rock and illustrating the zenith of Armenian medieval architecture.
 The complex of medieval buildings is set into a landscape of great natural beauty, surrounded by towering cliffs at the entrance to the Azat Valley.
 (B, D)

 Day 15: Depart Yerevan

-Today we depart the Caucasus filled with memories and unforgettable experiences of lands, as we are transferred to the airport.
+Today we depart the Caucasus.
+Filled with memories and unforgettable experiences, we are transferred to the airport for our departure flight.
 (B)